davidsparrow/guitartube/README.md

 !!README

 # 🎬 GuitarTube - the best guitar learning video platform in the galaxy, sorry Orion.
-Help.
+Please God, let thid work!

 Transform your YouTube experience with custom video controls, flipping, and looping features.